 The maximum grant allocated through our community grants program is $2,500.
 However, we ask applicants to identify the total funds needed for the program or project.
 Approved applications that do not receive full funding will be presented to our Donor-Advised fund-holders for consideration.

-NEW in 2019 we are asking applicants to help us track our impact on the United Nations Sustainable Development Goals, learn more here.
+Starting in 2019, we have asked grant applicants to help us track the impact of their programs/projects by identifying which of the United Nations Sustainable Development Goals their work addresses.
+Learn more here.

 The following criteria will help you determine the eligibility of your proposed grant request.